Mama Weed: Critical response

-On Rotten Tomatoes, the film holds an approval rating of 79% based on 39 reviews, with an average rating of 6.8/10.
+On Rotten Tomatoes, the film holds an approval rating of 79% based on 38 reviews.
 The website's consensus reads, "Mama Weed fails to fully engage with its themes -- but that's a relatively small quibble with Isabelle Huppert in the central role."
 According to Metacritic, which assigned a weighted average score of 58 out of 100 based on 9 critics, the film received "generally favorable reviews".
+Mama Weed received an average rating of 3.0 out of 5 stars on the French website AlloCiné, based on 33 reviews.

 Nathalie Simon of Le Figaro wrote, "Jean-Paul Salomé's comedy about drug trafficking skillfully mixes the policier genre and humour".

 Jordan Mintzer of The Hollywood Reporter called it "cleverly conceived and amusingly performed, if never quite as funny as it could be".